khomah8/sysadmn/4apm-related.md

 > Apache Kafka is an open-source stream-processing software platform developed by the Apache Software Foundation, written in Scala and Java.
 The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
 Kafka can connect to external systems (for data import/export) via Kafka Connect and provides Kafka Streams, a Java stream processing library.
 Kafka uses a binary TCP-based protocol...

-> We can use Kafka as a Message Queue or a Messaging System but as a distributed streaming platform Kafka has several other usages for stream processing or storing data.
-We can use Apache Kafka as: Messaging System: a highly scalable, fault-tolerant and distributed Publish/Subscribe messaging system.
+> We can use Kafka as a __Message Queue or a Messaging System__ but as a distributed streaming platform Kafka has several other usages for stream processing or storing data.
+Messaging System: a __highly scalable, fault-tolerant and distributed Publish/Subscribe__ messaging system.

-> In short, Kafka is used for stream processing, website activity tracking, metrics collection and monitoring, log aggregation, real-time analytics, CEP, ingesting data into Spark, ingesting data into Hadoop, CQRS, replay messages, error recovery, and guaranteed distributed commit log for in-memory computing
+> In short, Kafka is used for stream processing, __website activity tracking, metrics collection and monitoring, log aggregation, real-time analytics__, CEP, ingesting data into Spark, ingesting data into Hadoop, CQRS, replay messages, error recovery, and guaranteed distributed commit log for in-memory computing...

-> Kafka is an open source software which provides a framework for storing, reading and analysing streaming data. ...
-Kafka was originally created at LinkedIn, where it played a part in analysing the connections between their millions of professional users in order to build networks between people.
+> Kafka provides a __framework for storing, reading and analysing streaming data__... was originally created at LinkedIn, where it played a part in __analysing the connections between their millions of professional users__ in order to build networks between people.

 > https://kafka.apache.org/documentation/